baruuum/relabelKL/README.md

 ## Possible future extensions

 1. Right now, the algorithm uses a *brute force* approach by comparing all permutations between the labels to minimize the KL-divergence.
 If the number of classes/extreme types gets large, this approach might become inefficient since the number of comparisons grows at the order of `K!`.
 The problem of minimizing the KL-divergence can be, however, formulated as an integer assignment problem for which better algorithms exists.
 Incorporating these might produce gains in efficiency.
 2. Other relabeling algorithms might be rewritten in `C++` for faster implementation.
-The translation of algorithms contained in the `label.switching` package, for example, would be quite straightforward.

 ## References